 The Samsung Galaxy S10 range, which has a really cool codename inside the company, is on track to see the light of day in February 2019.
 Samsung mobile chief DJ Koh has promised the forthcoming Galaxy S10 will feature "very significant" design changes and “amazing” colours, so it sounds like we could be looking at something truly special for the iteration of the Galaxy S line-up.

 That makes sense given that the next flagship Galaxy S handset will mark the tenth anniversary of the wildly-successful smartphone range.
 Of course, we don't expect the Samsung Galaxy S10 to be anything too revolutionary.

 After all, that honour is being reserved for the so-called Galaxy X, which will ship with a 7.3-inch folding OLED display that unfurls like the inside pages of a paperback to offer a tablet-like experience on the move.

 So, what do we really know about the next instalment of the hugely-popular Galaxy S range?
 Read on to find out.

 We're expecting Samsung to follow tradition and announce the Galaxy S10 during the first quarter of 2019: most likely around the end of February or the start of March during the annual Mobile World Congress show in Barcelona.

-We know that MWC 2019 kicks off on 25 February, and with the press day usually a day earlier than that, it's a sensible bet that the Galaxy S10 is going to get its grand unveiling on Sunday 24 February.
+We already know that MWC 2019 kicks off on Monday February 25, and with the press day usually a day earlier than that, it's a safe bet the Samsung Galaxy S10 will get its grand unveiling on Sunday February 24, 2019.

 That date would be in line with the release date of previous Galaxy S handsets.
 With the exception of the Galaxy S8, which was delayed due to the overheating battery issue that did for the Galaxy Note 7, Samsung has used Mobile World Congress tradeshow to unveil its latest flagship Galaxy S handset every year since the S5.